 We spend so much time curation-obsessed that we forget to be existence-obsessed.
 Take your time.
 Linger over the coffee.
 Be the main character in a scene that no one else is watching.
 Because at the end of the day, your life isn't a gallery for others to walk through—it's a private collection of moments that made you feel alive.
 If it makes you happy, it’s worth the shutter click and the extra ten minutes of your time.

 Life is messy.
 Your wedding might be too!
-If you’re looking for someone to keep you pristine and poised in a corner all day, I’m probably not your girl.
+If you’re looking for someone to keep you perfect and poised in a corner all day, I’m probably not your girl.
 But if you want to romanticize the chaos and end the night with a dress that looks like it has a story to tell?
 Pull up a chair.
 I’ve already got the quarters for the machine.

 A pristine dress at the end of the night is a sign of a day spent playing it safe.
 I want you to be the couple that ends the night with a story written in the fabric.
 We’ll get the 'Vogue' shots early, but we’ll get the 'Soul' shots when you’ve forgotten to be careful.
 The laundromat can wait; the moment can’t.